James-Oswald/Joswald.com/README.md

 It should be mentioned this site was open to the public for anonymous uploads and posts for 10 months.
-While I did my best to censor some of the most obscene things that were said by using mass search and replace functions before uploading this, It is important to remember that these were 1000s of posts by immature 10th grade boys, and I do not condone/endorse anything that has been uploaded on this site by its users.
+While I did my best to censor some of the most obscene things that were said by using mass search and replace functions before uploading this, It is important to remember that these were 1000s of posts by immature 10th grade boys, and I do not condone/endorse anything that has been uploaded on this site by its users, and under no circumstances should you vist any weird looking links you find in the messages.

 ## Notes
 I know I left some passwords laying around in the PHP code, rookie mistake.
 However, none of them were serious passwords and